EkjotKaur/Microsoft.Teams/Readme.md

 ---

-I mananged my work by making a list of tasks to be completed on a specified date, so that whole project could be successfully completed.
-It need to practice management from the beginning to achieve a result
+I managed work by making a list of tasks to be completed on a specified date, so that whole project could be successfully completed.
+I had to practice management from the beginning to achieve the result
 <br>
-Is this process I seperated the task into tiny subtasks.
+In this process I separated the task into tiny subtasks.

 - Starting with the project firstly, I added the video calling feature in the initial stage.
 - Then I implemented the authentication task for signup and login
-- After this I tried to move on to group video calling feature (max.
+- After this I tried to move on to the group video calling feature (max.
 4 users only) as well.
-- I implemented real time chat feature for two user
+- I implemented real time chat feature for two users.
-- Then I could advance it to group chat
+- Then I also implemented it for mutiple users as well (group chat).
-- Afterwards I came up with teams feature (creating/joining team)
+- Later I came up with teams feature (creating/joining team)
 - Then I added some more features to the video calling like audio and video toggle.
-- I also came up with some bugs in my code.
-So they became my more prior task to be solved.
+- I had to deal with some bugs.
+So they became my more priorty task to be solved.
-- I was able to add a feature of creating and viewing notes which was not a part of MS Teams.
+- I've added a few additional feature of creating and viewing notes.
-- At the end I added a leave team.
+- Last but not the least, I added a leave team funtionality.
-- There are many more features to be worked upon and this journey would carry on
+- Still there's so much to be worked upon and perhaps this journey won't end.

 <br>